All Episodes

 And they can't stand, they can't run the risk that liberal orthodoxy is going to be discredited.

-That's why you get stories left and right in the media about how rotten the economy is, how it's only good for a select few, i.e.
+That's why you get stories left and right in the media about how rotten the economy is, how it's only good for a select few, i.e. the rich.

-What they're really worried about is that people are gonna snap to and start paying attention one day and understand that the way things are being run now in terms of taxes, government regulation on small business is far better than a whole series of government programs run by a bunch of bureaucrats who can't get anything right in the first place.
+What they're really worried about is that people are going to snap to and start paying attention one day and understand that the way things are being run now in terms of taxes, government regulation on small business is far better than a whole series of government programs run by a bunch of bureaucrats who can't get anything right in the first place.

-If you want this country to in total be the equivalent of what the FEMA response after Katrina was, then go ahead and elect Democrats and let them in charge of as much as you can.
+If you want this country to in total be the equivalent of what the FEMA response after Katrina was, then go ahead and elect Democrats and let them in charge of as much as you can because that was a bureaucratic failure, a big government failure, too big to know what to do when, and liberals want that back in force.

 Yes, it does.